-Notice to Donors.
-The Drafting Committee decided not to require an institution acting under subsection (e) to give notice to the donors who had contributed to the fund.
-Subsection (e) can only be used for an old and small fund.
+The Drafting Committee also concluded that subsection (d) should not require an institution to give notice to donors. an institution acting under subsection (e) to give notice to the donors who had contributed to the fund.-Subsection (e) (d) can only be used for an old and small fund.
 For such a fund, locating a donor who contributed to the fund more than 20 years earlier may be difficult and expensive.
 Locating multiple donors, each of whom gave a small amount to create a fund 20 years earlier, may be even more expensive.
-For any old fund, multiple donors may be prohibitively expensive, and notice by publication is not likely to be effective in providing actual notice to the donors.
-Good practice dictates notifying known donors of any change considered by the institution.
+For any old fund, notice by publication is not likely to be effective in providing actual notice to the donors.
+Good Again, good practice dictates notifying known donors of any change considered by the institution.
 The Drafting Committee concluded that an institution's concern for donor relations would serve as a sufficient incentive for following that practice when donors can be located.
+For example, an institution that received a gift from a private foundation or a single donor will probably be able to contact the foundation or donor, even 20 or more years after the gift.
 In other circumstances, the attorney general can protect the interests of the donors and the public.

-SECTION 7.
+1 SECTION 7.
 REVIEWING COMPLIANCE.
-Compliance with this [act] is

-- determined in light of the facts and circumstances existing at the time a decision is made or action is taken, and not by hindsight. - SECTION 8.
+Compliance with this [act] is 2 determined in light of the facts and circumstances existing at the time a decision is made or 3 action is taken, and not by hindsight.
+4 SECTION 8.
 APPLICATION TO EXISTING INSTITUTIONAL FUNDS.
-This - [act] applies to institutional funds existing on or established after the effective date of this [act]. - As applied to institutional funds existing on its effective date, this [act] governs only decisions - made or actions taken after that date.

-1 SECTION 9.
-RELATION TO ELECTRONIC SIGNATURES IN GLOBAL AND 2 NATIONAL COMMERCE ACT.
-This [act] modifies, limits, and supersedes the federal 3 Electronic Signatures in Global and National Commerce Act (15 U.S.C.
-Section 7001 et seq.) but 4 does not modify, limit, or supersede Section 101 of that act (15 U.S.C.
-Section 7001(a)) or 5 authorize electronic delivery of any of the notices described in Section 103 of that act (15 U.S.C.
-6 Section 7003(b)).
-7 SECTION 10.
+This 5 [act] applies to institutional funds existing on or established after the effective date of this [act].
+6 As applied to institutional funds existing on its effective date, this [act] governs only decisions 7 made or actions taken after that date.
+8 SECTION 9.
+RELATION TO ELECTRONIC SIGNATURES IN GLOBAL AND 9 NATIONAL COMMERCE ACT.
+This [act] modifies, limits, and supersedes the federal 10 Electronic Signatures in Global and National Commerce Act (15 U.S.C.
+Section 7001 et seq.) but 11 does not modify, limit, or supersede Section 101 of that act (15 U.S.C.
+Section 7001(a)) or 12 authorize electronic delivery of any of the notices described in Section 103 of that act (15 U.S.C.
+13 Section 7003(b)).
+14 SECTION 10.
 UNIFORMITY OF APPLICATION AND CONSTRUCTION.
-In 8 applying and construing this Uniform Act, consideration must be given to the need to promote 9 uniformity of the law with respect to its subject matter among states that enact it.
-10 SECTION 11.
+In 15 applying and construing this Uniform Act, consideration must be given to the need to promote 16 uniformity of the law with respect to its subject matter among states that enact it.
+17 SECTION 11.
 EFFECTIVE DATE.
-This [act] takes effect 11 SECTION 12.
+This [act] takes effect 18 SECTION 12.
 REPEAL.
-The following acts and parts of acts are repealed: 12 (a) [The Uniform Management of Institutional Funds Act]
+The following acts and parts of acts are repealed: 19 (a) [The Uniform Management of Institutional Funds Act]